Skip to main content

 Understanding the HPT axis is foundational to appreciating why an undiagnosed or poorly managed thyroid condition can undermine other hormonal protocols.
 If you are a man beginning TRT to address symptoms of low testosterone, your goal is to improve energy, muscle mass, and cognitive function.
 Testosterone promotes anabolic, or tissue-building, processes.

 These processes are metabolically expensive; they require energy.
-If your thyroid is underactive (hypothyroidism), your overall is suppressed.
+If your thyroid is underactive (hypothyroidism), your overall metabolic rate is suppressed.
 Your cells are in a state of semi-hibernation.
 Introducing additional testosterone into this environment may fail to produce the desired effects because the fundamental cellular machinery is running too slowly to utilize it effectively.
 The potential for muscle growth, fat loss, and mental clarity remains unrealized.

-Similarly, for a woman using to manage the transition of perimenopause, an underlying thyroid issue can complicate the picture immensely.
+Similarly, for a woman using hormone therapy to manage the transition of perimenopause, an underlying thyroid issue can complicate the picture immensely.
 Symptoms like fatigue, mood swings, weight gain, and brain fog are common to both menopause and hypothyroidism.

 Addressing only the sex hormone deficiency without correcting a coexisting thyroid imbalance can lead to partial or temporary relief, leaving you feeling frustrated and unheard.
 The clinical journey to wellness requires a systemic view, acknowledging that no hormone operates in isolation.
 The thyroid’s function is a prerequisite for the optimal function of all other hormones.